Dairk/Dissertation-Prototype/README.md

-# Dissertation-Prototype
+# DissPrototype

-2 prototype breathing excercise meditations.
-1 ttraditional and 1 with a proteus effect.
+Developed with Unreal Engine 5